liquidctl/liquidctl/docs/windows/running-your-first-command-line-program.md

 # Running your first command-line program

 The command line is very straightforward.
-You have to remember that it's a precursor to the GUI, so it's much more simple.
+You have to remember that it's a precursor to the GUI, so it's much more simple and explicit than a GUI.

-A shell/terminal like Windows Command Prompt or Powershell is just some place were you write what you want some programs to do.
+A shell/terminal like Windows Command Prompt or Powershell is just some place were you write what you want some program to do.
 You also get a few build-in "special programs" like `cd` (change directory).

+And, unlike GUIs, command-line programs simply output their results to the terminal they were called from.

 I'll get to "how to install" in a bit, but for now let's assume liquidctl has already been set up.